rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 As you can see, I created a bunch of posts using [faker]([https://github.com/faker-ruby/faker](https://github.com/faker-ruby/faker)).

-Take a look into that search again… Don’t you see something special?
+Take a look into that search again… Don’t you see anything special?
 We looked for ‘_darkness_’ and although we don’t have any matching result, we can see that the ones containing ‘_dark_’ were displayed.
 This is because of the text analyzers.
 They know these two words are not the same but they do have similar semantics.

 Pretty easy, wasn’t it?